cucapra/capra-public/src/summer2021.md

 # CSURP Talk Series

 We're running a series of enrichment talks for undergraduate researchers who are doing research in Bowers CIS this summer.
-Location and remote participation details TBD.
+Time, location, and remote participation details TBD.

 <table>
     <thead>